kragen/derctuo/markdown/cyclic-fabrication-systems.md

 machining, as does hardening of steels for cutting tools, but its overall cycle is more complex.
-Metal is mostly cut with a lathe, drill press, milling machine, or hand file, using ceramic/cermet ("hardmetal") or hardened steel cutting tools ("machining").
-These tools are typically shaped and resharpened with a grinding wheel, which can be silicon carbide, cubic boron nitride ("borazon" or "qingsongite"), or diamond, or (for hardened steel tools only) aluminum oxide, garnet, or zirconia†.
+Metal is mostly cut with a lathe, drill press, milling machine, or hand file, using ceramic/cermet (“hardmetal”) or hardened steel cutting tools (“machining”).
+These tools are typically shaped and resharpened with a grinding wheel, which can be silicon carbide, cubic boron nitride (“borazon” or “qingsongite”), or diamond, or (for hardened steel tools only) aluminum oxide, garnet, or zirconia†.
 Aluminum oxide, zirconia, and silicon carbide are the usual materials.
-This grinding wheel wears and loads, and must be brought back to shape ("dressed") periodically;
+This grinding wheel wears and loads, and must be brought back to shape (“dressed”) periodically;
 [Adam Martin of Helical Solutions explains][1] that a diamond grinding wheel requires dressing every 500 to 600 tungsten-carbide tools.‡ Dressing a diamond or silicon-carbide wheel can be done with another